xeylou/testade.xeylou.fr/content/posts/itop-walkthrough/index.md

 </div>
 -->

-The `Company A` will provide an apache web server from their LAN as a service & monitor an other one from the `Company B` LAN.
+The `Company A` will provide an apache web server from their LAN as a service & will monitor an other one from the `Company B` LAN.

 ### installations

-I made an installation script for iTop & for a MySQL server according to iTop requirements.
+I made an installation scripts for iTop Community & for a MySQL server according to iTop requirements.

-Both scripts are made for debian & are available on [Github](https://github.com/xeylou/itop-walkthrough), tested on debian 12.
+Both scripts are interactive & made for debian *- tested for debian 12*, source code is available on [Github](https://github.com/xeylou/itop-walkthrough).

-To install the iTop server, run the following commands.
+The iTop server installation can be done running the following commands.

 ```bash
 mkdir itop_install && cd itop_install